Aetherls/sentencemixerai-Vulkan/README.md

 # sentencemixerai

+Extract words from video or audio.
+Mix the words around.
+Generate a new video or audio clip.
 This repository is the local version of [sentencemixerai.vercel.app](https://sentencemixerai.vercel.app), which allows you to run both the site and server on your own hardware.
 The AI server can run on either CPU or GPU, but expect significantly faster results when using a GPU.

 ---